 Sabro is a relative newcomer to the hop world, produced in 2018 by crossbreeding with Neomexicanus hop varieties.
 It was initially pegged as a hop for use in the homebrewing world, but proved to be a hit, thanks to its wide-ranging fruity profile, and has been snapped up by craft brewers worldwide to flavour their latest and greatest ales.
 I’ve had AF beers that feature Sabro as part of their hop bill, but have never had the chance to try it’s delights on their own, so am looking forward to giving this a spin on the old palate!

 Pouring from the can we get a pale golden liquid with a fair amount of haze, and a fluffy white head.
-It seems that Coast Beer Co’s offerings have a somewhat uniform appearance!
+It seems that Brulo’s offerings have a somewhat uniform appearance!
 The aroma is full of tropical and citrus fruits, pineapple, lychee and lemon dominant, with a whiff of coconut, and a background of caramel sweetness.
 The brewer’s other IPAs have been similarly juicy.

-You can buy Coast Beer Co Sabro IPA from various off-licenses and specialist shops, or online from the following drinks retailers:
+You can buy Brulo Sabro IPA from various off-licenses and specialist shops, or online from the following drinks retailers:

-Another IPA from Coast bursting with juicy flavours, though very similar to their other offerings.
+Another IPA from Brulo bursting with juicy flavours, though very similar to their other offerings.